 Prevention is Key!

-Although the number of injuries that a swimmer can have can be scary – the great news is that they can be prevented!
+Although the number of injuries that a swimmer can have can be scary – the great news is that you can prevent them!
 Evidence suggests that injury management should focus on prevention and early treatment, addressing the impairments associated with the condition, and analysing training methods and stroke mechanics.
 (Tovin, 2006).

-The first step in preventing injury, is to tell someone that you can feel your symptoms.
-This can be discussed with your coach or physiotherapist.
+The first step in preventing injury is to tell someone that you can feel your symptoms.
+You can discuss this with your coach or physiotherapist.

-Did you know that PhysioWorks have devised a specialised swimmer screening tool, specific for swimmers of all ages and levels of competition, to help identify areas that they can improve!
+Did you know that PhysioWorks has devised a specialised swimmer screening tool, specific for swimmers of all ages and levels of competition, to help identify areas they can improve!
+It takes an extended consultation time to run fully through a swimmer screening!
 If that’s what you are after, please tell us at the time of booking.
-It takes an extended consultation time to run fully through a swimmer screening!

 Need a Whole Swimming Squad Screened?

-Your PhysioWorks physiotherapists can also come to your squad and screen everyone and identify areas that can help you prevent injury.
-This can be also useful to help improve performance as we liaise directly with your coach to identify your individual and specific needs!
+Your PhysioWorks physiotherapists can also come to your squad, screen everyone, and identify areas that can help you prevent injury.
+Screening can also help improve performance as we liaise directly with your coach to identify your individual and specific needs!

 Swimming Injury Treatment

-While each swimmer will require different care, treatment usually involves manual therapy.
-More importantly, finding the root cause of the injury and then if required modifying your stroke technique to prevent the issue from reoccurring is the key to success.
-This means that your treatment is reliant upon your physiotherapist having a special understanding of your stroke and discussing your rehabilitation plan with your coach!
+While each swimmer will require extra care, treatment usually involves manual therapy.
+Your treatment depends on your physiotherapist’s thorough understanding of your stroke and discussing your rehabilitation plan with your coach!
+More importantly, finding the root cause of the injury and then, if required modifying your stroke technique to prevent the issue from reoccurring is the key to success.

 Common treatments include: